pslu-mphil/Core-course-notes/book/reference/glossary.md

 Mid-ocean ridge
     The topographic expression of two tectonic plates pulling apart

+Partial melting
+    The process in any multi-component system whereby the solid reacts to form a liquid of one composition and a residual solid of another composition.
+Added together, liquid and solid have the same composition as the whole system, by mass conservation.
+The distinct physical chemical properties of the liquid and solid, however, allow differentiation to operate to produce, for example, compositionally distinct planetary crusts.

 Partial pressure
     In a mixed gas, the partial pressure is the pressure that a an individual gas in the mixture would have on its own, if it were the only gas filling the volume.
 For an ideal gas, i.e., one where intermolecular forces can be ignored, then the total pressure $p$, is equal to the sum of the partial pressures, and the partial pressure of gas $i$ is given by $p_i = x_i \cdot p$, by the product of the mole fraction of the molecule in the mixed gas with the total pressure.